The Healing Process of Lip Blush: What You Need to Know.

 👄 Stage 2: (Day 2-3)

-Swelling reduces, colour softens, this is the stage where lips can look uneven or “too dark” around the edges.
+Swelling reduces, colour softens, this is the stage where lips can look uneven, “too dark” around the edges or produce a lighter halo around the lip border.
 DO NOT PANIC if your lips look uneven as they heal this is due to the swelling, and vascular staining (a temporary tint from the tiny vessels in the lip) which can make areas appear darker.

 👄 Stage 3: (Day 4-6)

 As the skin feels dry and begins to peel/flake off, your lip colour may vanish.
 Many clients worry they’ve “lost” the pigment, this is completely normal.
-The colour loss is temporary.
+The colour loss is temporary and due to the skin forming a protective “cloudy” layer of skin over the tattoo to encourage healing.
+(Isn’t the human body amazing?)

 👄 Stage 4: (Day 7-14)